kswada77/ImageNet/README.md

 After executing the script successfully, you should in find 1,000 subdirectories storing untarred JPEG files and 1,000 original but renamed (with "Z_" prefix) tar files. :clap: :clap:
 You can delete those renamed tar files if you do not need.
-:heavy_exclamation_mark:  But **please check before deleting** whether untarring finishes successfully.
+:bangbang:  But **please check before deleting** whether untarring finishes successfully.

 ---